qtrinh/qpipeline/COSMIC_VCF.md

 ```

 Add 'chr' and 'CODING=1' to data in coding file.
-This is necessary so we know where the entries came from later on
+This is necessary so we know where entries came from later on
 ```
 zcat $CFILE  | awk '{ if ($1 ~ /^#/) { print $0 } else { print "chr"$0";CODING=1" }}' | grep -v "^#" > _${CFILE}.modified
 ```